Eggerberg railway station: Services

 A connecting PostAuto bus service links the station and village with Finnen, Eggen, Baltschieder and Visp.

+Hiking

 Eggerberg station is an intermediate point of the Lötschberg South Ramp walking trail, which parallels the south ramp of the Lötschberg railway as it descends the northern flank of the Rhone valley into Brig.
 The walk covers the 23 km from Hohtenn station to Brig, passing by the stations of Ausserberg, Eggerberg and Lalden on the way, and offering views south over the Rhone valley.